Abdulrahman-Tayara/LiveSharedPreferences/README.md

 # Android LiveSharedPreferences Library
 Simple library to provide reactive sharedpreferences using RxJava.
-By using this library you will have the ability to get notified when the sharedpreferences data is changed.
+By using this library you will have the ability to get notified when the sharedpreferences data is changed and you will able to save an object in sharedpreferences.

 # Gradle dependency
 Add this dependency in your module's build.gradle file: